cvandeplas/pystemon/README.md

 Features:
 ---------
 * search for regular expressions in pasties
-* (optional) only trigger on X hits in the same pastie
-* (optional) exclude matching pasties if exclusion regex matches
 * flexible design, minimal effort to add another paste* site
+* use custom download functions for complex pastie sites
 * uses multiple threads per unique site to download the pastes
 * waits a random time (within a range) before downloading the latest pastes, time customizable per site
+* (optional) only trigger on X hits in the same pastie
+* (optional) exclude matching pasties if exclusion regex matches
+* (optional) allow additional email recipients per search pattern
 * (optional) uses random User-Agents
 * (optional) uses random proxies
 * removes a proxy if it is unreliable (fails 5 times)
-* use custom download functions for complex pastie sites
 * (optional) compress saved files with Gzip. (no zip to limit external dependencies)

 Python Dependencies